guicattani/piggybank-api/README.md

 8. Bundle install with `bundle`
 9. Run `rails db:create`
 10. Run `rails db:migrate && rails db:migrate RAILS_ENV=test`
+11. Copy .env.sample  and rename it to .env
-11. Run test suite with `bundle exec guard` and press Enter
+12. Run test suite with `bundle exec guard` and press Enter

 Bonus: If using VSCODE use the WSL Remote extension to run the console directly in WSL